alignan/argos-library/content/post/trip-to-berlin.md

 # Our trip to Berlin

-This is part of my previous [Challenge to make 26 years before 2017 ends](https://github.com/alignan/things-to-do/blob/master/README.md), which I'm trying to finish now in 2018.
+This is part of my previous [Challenge to make 26 things before 2017 ends](https://github.com/alignan/things-to-do/blob/master/README.md), which I'm trying to finish now in 2018.

 After living and working abroad (in Berlin, Germany) for almost a year, having my family (finally) joining from Barcelona was both exciting and challenging.
 Packing and shipping all belongings and memories of 7 happy years over 1.800 kilometers is not an easy task.
 Needless to say, finding a flat in Berlin and dealing with the German bureaucracy on top of moving arrangements was particularly hard.